Last updated: 26 September 2023

 Who can apply?

-People from EEA countries can apply to the EUSS.
+People from EEA countries and their family members can apply to the EUSS.
 The EEA consists of the EU member states, plus Iceland, Liechtenstein and Norway.
 People from Switzerland can also apply, but the timeframes are slightly different.
 Read the information on the Home Office website here for more information.

 If you were in the UK before 11pm on 31 December 2020, in most circumstances the deadline to apply to the Settled Status scheme was 30 June 2021.
 The deadlines for family members to apply depends on the circumstances – read more here.
 If you entered the UK after 11pm on 31 December 2020, the standard immigration process will apply to you.